JonathanWilbur/mueller-report/volume1.md

 that Klokov was a former Olympic weightlifter.
 336

-Between November 18 and 19, 2015, Klokov and Cohen had at least one telephone call and exchanged several emails. describing himself in emails to Cohen as a "trusted person " who could offer the campaign "political synergy" and "synergy on a government level," Klokov recommended that Cohen travel to Russia to speak with him and an unidentified intermediary.
+Between November 18 and 19, 2015, Klokov and Cohen had at least one telephone call and exchanged several emails.
+Describing himself in emails to Cohen as a "trusted person " who could offer the campaign "political synergy" and "synergy on a government level," Klokov recommended that Cohen travel to Russia to speak with him and an unidentified intermediary.
 Klokov said that those conversations could facilitate a later meeting in Russia between the